wonx/picasasnap/README.md

 ## License

 This snap manifest is released under the GPLv2 license.
-PhotoScape itself is a proprietary application owned by MOOII TECH.
+Picasa itself is a proprietary application owned by Google.